BestTimesToVisit.com Logo

 culture

-Respect the 'Leave No Trace' principles religiously.
-This means packing out everything you pack in, staying on marked trails to protect fragile desert ecosystems, and not feeding wildlife.
-Remember, you're a guest in this incredible natural environment, so help keep it pristine for others.
+Respect the 'Leave No Trace' principles as if they were gospel.
+This means packing out everything you pack in, staying on marked trails to protect fragile desert ecosystems, and not feeding wildlife (those squirrels look cute, but it's bad for them and you!).
+Remember, you're a guest in this incredible natural space.

 food